 Subrecipient - A non-federal entity that receives a subaward from a pass-through entity to carry out part of a federal program; but does not include an individual that is a beneficiary of such program.
 A subrecipient may also be a recipient of other federal awards directly from a federal awarding agency.
 Also, a DOE/NNSA and non-DOE/NNSA FFRDC may be proposed as a subrecipient on another entity's application.
-See Section III.E.i.
+See section III.E.ii.

-APPENDIX E - DEFINITION OF TECHNOLOGY READINESS LEVELS
+APPENDIX E - DEFINITION OF TECHNOLOGY AND MANUFACTURING READINESS LEVELS